Veteran Job Search

 - Big military watch.
 Oversized face, glow in the dark numbers, etc. I realize that these are a big fashion statement, and I wear a divers watch myself, but unless it is a Rolex Submariner, I would just leave the watch at home.
 Most cell phones tell time these days.

 I practice the same as above as it relates to me being a minority.
 I was born and raised in America, but I have an Asian sounding name.
 When I look for a job or am introduced to a new group, I list my American nickname on the resume so that any shortsighted hiring manager would not jump to the conclusion that English is a second language.
+I am trying to blend in.
 I don’t want them thinking they may have a tough time understanding me.
 My first name may be Zatoichi, but I go by “Harry.”
 Trust me, it happens.

 P.S.
-No Man-gina here and I don’t feel like this is selling my soul.
+No wheenyness here and I don’t feel like this is selling my soul.
 I got in the door with “Harry” but my co-workers gave me the nickname HRNasty.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.